Navops/cloud-sdk/README.md

 # cloud-sdk
-The standard google cloud sdk with curl
+The standard google cloud sdk with curl, git, and patch